Ardbd/3E-Design-Service/docs/sw_managment/swm.md

 At **3E Design Services**, we deliver comprehensive stormwater management reports to assist clients in effectively managing stormwater on their properties.
 These reports provide a detailed analysis of stormwater management strategies, including the collection, conveyance, storage, and treatment of stormwater, while ensuring compliance with regulatory standards and prioritizing sustainable practices.

+## Advance Analysis and Modelling

 We incorporate advanced modeling and analysis to evaluate stormwater systems under critical design conditions, such as the 100-year storm event and Regional Storm (Hurricane Hazel) scenarios.
 These evaluations help ensure infrastructure resilience, minimize flooding risks, and protect water quality.

+## Best Management Practices (BMPs)

-Our approach emphasizes the use of Best Management Practices (BMPs) for stormwater management, including:
+Our stormwater management designs incorporate industry-leading Best Management Practices (BMPs) to enhance performance and sustainability.
+These include:

-- Wet Ponds, Dry Ponds, and Subsurface Stormwater Management Facilities: Engineered for peak flow attenuation and water quality improvement.
+- Wet Ponds, Dry Ponds, and Subsurface Stormwater Management Facilities: These engineered systems are designed to attenuate peak flows and improve water quality.
-- Bioretention Swales: Utilizing natural vegetation and engineered soils to filter pollutants and slow runoff.
+- Bioretention Swales: Utilizing natural vegetation and engineered soils, these systems filter pollutants and slow runoff, promoting eco-friendly solutions.
-- Infiltration Basins: Facilitating groundwater recharge and reducing surface runoff volumes.
+- Infiltration Basins: Designed to facilitate groundwater recharge, these basins reduce surface runoff volumes while supporting natural hydrological processes.
-- Water Balance Solutions: Maintaining pre-development hydrological conditions for sustainable water cycle management.
+- Water Balance Solutions: Focused on maintaining pre-development hydrological conditions, these solutions ensure a sustainable water cycle and mitigate environmental impacts.

-By tailoring our stormwater management solutions to the unique needs of each project, we help clients achieve regulatory compliance, minimize environmental impacts, and promote long-term sustainability.
-Our design approach offer cost-effective, practical solutions aligned with the highest standards of environmental stewardship.

 ## Design Support Service: